Arrays

 Once type-level computation stabilizes,

-will change to have the type parameters<T: BitStore, O: BitOrder, const N: usize>
+BitArraywill change to have the type parameters<T: BitStore, O: BitOrder, const N: usize>, matching thestd::bitset<N>length parameter.

 behavior you want, please file an issue.